 PRESS KIT

-Below you will find information about the band, our logo, space needs, equipment needs, a copy-and-paste press release, and our Facebook link.
+Below you will find information about the band, our logo, space needs, equipment needs, a copy-and-paste press release and our Facebook link.

 KAMBUYU MARIMBA ENSEMBLE

 This music was brought to the United States during the 1960’s by the late Dr. Dumisani Maraire of the Kwanongoma College of Music in Bulawayo, Zimbabwe.
 Dumi, as he was known, was a student of the late Alport Mhlanga.
-This music has become very popular in the Pacific Northwest and this interest has gradually spread across the country.
-The songs we play are either influenced by traditional Shona mbira (thumb piano) melodies arranged for marimba, or are more modern compositions written in the traditional music spirit.
+This music initially became very popular in the Pacific Northwest and this interest has gradually spread across North America.
+The songs we play are either influenced by mbira(thumb piano) melodies arranged for marimba, or are more modern compositions written in the Zimbabwean musical spirit.

 Space Needs: